 Free software for image analysis:

-The microscope softwares used in the core generate a variety of image formats.
+The microscope software used in the core generate a variety of image formats.
 Each manufacturer provides tools for opening, adjusting and exporting these files.
 As an alternative, the open source software ImageJ/Fiji implements a file reader that will open all of these files and well as the associated capture information.

 Open source software for image analysis:

 ImageJ or Fiji.
 These open source image analysis and visualization software packages can be freely downloaded.
 Both packages implement a large variety of standard processing tools as well as some novel analytical tools.
 As an open source platform, end-users have access to the code for verification and customization of tools.
-The Center has extensive experience with custom processing and analysis workflows in ImageJ and development of macros tools and novel analytical approaches implemented in the ImageJ plugin framework.
-For more information contact us.

 Free software developed by the Center: